quantixed/PaperCode/Wood2017/README.md

 - a line plot to show the number of spots detected for each channel and the number of spots which coincide.

 This procedure is actively maintained in [IgorImageTools](https://github.com/quantixed/IgorImageTools/).
 This is the version as used in the paper.

+## CCVRotator

+This will take a set of segmented EM images and extract features by comparing them with the original images.
+A directory of images with vesicle and coat segmented as white or black overwrite are used as segmented images.
+In the directory above are the originals.
+Running CCVRotator will pull out the white or black pixels by subtraction.

+The location of these pixels is used to get eigenvectors and rotate the ellipse so that the semimajor axis is at x where y = 0 and the semiminor is at y where x = 0.
+Max of x and max of y are taken as the radii.